wmfs/cardscript/README.md

 ### <a name="set"></a>Sets

 All the [widgets](#widget) that define a [form](#form)'s content are specified in a simple array.
-This design helps align Formscript with vertical-scrolling interfaces with very little friction.
+This design helps align Viewscript with vertical-scrolling interfaces with very little friction.
 To assist with navigation (especially around larger, more complex forms) it is common for User Interfaces to be split into logical sections.

-* __In Formscript,  _sets_ allow widgets to be grouped into related chunks.__
+* __In Viewscript,  _sets_ allow widgets to be grouped into related chunks.__

 __Example JSON__